 There are red reserved lots for the season carpark holders.

 The entrance to the carpark from the residential block.

 You will need a keycard to enter.
 Which is good security.

-This is the lift lobby at the ground floor.
+This is the lift lobby on the ground floor.

 Which you can access from the side road.

-The lift lobby on the other floors do not get the same marbled treatment though.
+The lift lobby on the other floors does not get the same marbled treatment though.

 There is a Singpost mailbox right behind the development for easy access.